The Old Man and the "C" Student: Cultural references

-Reception and legacy
+Reception

 In its original American broadcast on April 25, 1999, "The Old Man and the 'C' Student" received a 6.9 rating, according to Nielsen Media Research, translating to approximately 6.9 million viewers.
 The episode finished in 41st place in the ratings for the week of April 19–25, 1999.
 On August 7, 2007, the episode was released as part of The Simpsons - The Complete Tenth Season DVD box set.
 Matt Groening, Mike Scully, George Meyer, Julie Thacker, Ron Hauge, Nancy Cartwright and Mark Kirkland participated in the DVD's audio commentary of the episode.

 Following its home video release, "The Old Man and the 'C' Student" received mostly positive reviews from critics.
 Aaron Roxby of Collider gave it a positive review, calling it one the season's best episodes.
 He wrote "The Simpsons has always been great about addressing/mocking the way that our culture treats the elderly."
 He added that Lenny's eye injury gave the episode "Extra points".
 Gary Russell and Gareth Roberts, of I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide described the episode as "A marvellous feel-good story" and "Very sweet, very endearing."
 They added that the "stereotyped Olympic Committee debate" at the beginning of the episode is "marvellous", and concluded by describing the episode as "terrific".

 Colin Jacobson of DVD Movie Guide was positive as well, writing "I gotta admit I like Springy, the Olympic mascot, and the spring-related aspects of the show entertain."
 He added that the story involving Bart "offer more than a few good moments," and concluded by writing "Though the episode never quite excels, it’s pretty solid."
 James Plath of DVD Town called it an "okay" episode.
 Jake McNeill of Digital Entertainment News described the episode as "not-so-good," adding that "by this point, this show has expended just about every old folks joke there is."
 However, he also wrote that "'I want some taquitos' never grows old."

-The episode gained attention in 2017 after the French representative of the International Olympic Committee said "Ah, but Paris would make a tres bon site for the next Olympic Games", when Paris was chosen to host the 2024 Summer Olympics in the 131st IOC Session that the beginning of the episode scene predicted the future event.